matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 ```

 For `m.annotation` relations, the annotation SHOULD be encrypted, encrypting
-the `key` field using the same message key as the original message.
-However,
+the `key` field using the same message key as the original message as per
-while transition to this system, reactions may be sent entirely unencrypted in
+below.
+However, while transitioning to this system, reactions may be sent
-an E2E room.
+entirely unencrypted in an E2E room.

 ### Thoughts on encrypting the aggregation key